Newmarket (UK Parliament constituency): History

 The Redistribution of Seats Act 1885 split the former three-member Cambridgeshire parliamentary county into three single-member divisions.
 One of these was the Eastern or Newmarket Division.
 The seat was named after the town of Newmarket, which is famous as a centre of horse racing.
 The seat also included the city of Ely which is the seat of a Bishop and the church interest, as well as the middle-class character of the area, contributed to Conservative political strength.
 The pro-Conservative alliance of the Church of England and the horse racing fraternity of the town of Newmarket was commented upon by Liberals at the time.

 The seat as a whole was marginal between the Conservative and Liberal interests, as the Liberals had support in the villages.
 A suitable rich, horse race loving Liberal candidate could win the seat.

 Upon its abolition under the Representation of the People Act 1918, the constituency was combined with the Chesterton (or West Cambridgeshire) division to create a new single member Cambridgeshire seat.
 Ely was combined with the Wisbech (or North Cambridgeshire) division to create a new Isle of Ely constituency.
 The two new seats corresponded to the administrative counties of Cambridgeshire and Isle of Ely, which had been created in 1889.

 Boundaries

+The contents of the division were defined as: